friemen/aggregate/README.md

 ```

 You can see that the library provides factories that create default DB
-access functions based on core.java.jdbc.
+access functions based on clojure.java.jdbc.
 But you can use any other
 functions that comply to the contract.
 Where you don't specify your own
 function a default is provided.

-The er-config above is complete, but it's dangerous because any
+The er-config above is complete, but its dangerous because any
 operation on a project might affect surprisingly large chunks of
 data.
-So in order to just take the necessary relationships into
+In order to just take the necessary relationships into
-account we can narrow the er-config down to support certain use cases.
+account we can narrow the er-config down to support certain use cases:

 ```clojure
 (def manage-person-to-project-er